7 Ways to Get People Talking About Your Brand

 6. Ask for Reviews

-Reviews are a vital word-of-mouth tool because they’re an easy way for people to gauge others’ opinions about your products with a quick search.
+Online reviews are a vital word-of-mouth tool because they’re an easy way for people to gauge others’ opinions about your products with a quick search.
 So, it’s in your best interest to encourage positive reviews from your customers.

 The trick is to ask customers for reviews directly, when you know they’re happiest.
 Usually, this will be after a purchase (especially after a repeat purchase), after you know you’ve delivered stellar customer service, or after they’ve made a glowing social post or comment about you.